HXSecurity/TerraformGoat/azure/object_storage_service/blob_public_access/README.md

 ## Description

-This is a vulnerability environment range for building public access to Microsoft cloud storage blobs.
+This is a vulnerability environment scenario for building public access to Microsoft cloud storage blobs.

 After you build an environment with Terraform, users can access blobs with public access directly.